 “Few more below.”
-Percy was still staring at the mini-sub, “that’s a hell of a fucked-up craft ya got there.”
+Percy was still staring at the mini-sub.
+“That’s a hell of a fucked-up craft ya got there.”

 “Like it?
 I built it my fuckin’ self.
 Welded it together on the top of a mountain coffee farm from rotting scraps of metal.
 They had a bunch of land higher up where the coffee don’t grow, and it seemed like a good place to build a boat.
-It was.
-Cept it wasn’t a good place to launch a boat from.
+It was. ’Cept it wasn’t a good place to launch a boat from.
 Getting it down to the water was way more difficult than the buildin’ of it.”

 “I could imagine,” said Hemi.

-“I’ve heard of this kind of thing,” said Percy, “the boat runs fast and just below the surface.
+“I’ve heard of this kind of thing,” said Percy.
+“The boat runs fast and just below the surface.
 Basically invisible to any kind of radar, and too quiet for most sonar.
-Good for… small shipments?”
+Good for . . . small shipments?”

-“Aye, ‘Specialty shipments’—when stuff has to be got somewhere fast with no fucking questions asked.
+“Aye, ‘specialty shipments’—when stuff has to be got somewhere fast with no fucking questions asked.
 Just not too much stuff.
 I also built in a few special modifications—this boat is the fastest and most versatile in its class!”

 Captain Percy looked at the rusting bulbous hulk alongside her boat and doubted there was any class of vessel that would accept it.

-Shakes continued, “most of these homemade jobs just run at the surface; I added some batteries and some trim tanks, and this here boat—the Gnat is the name—can dive.
+Shakes continued, “Most of these homemade jobs just run at the surface; I added some batteries and some trim tanks, and this here boat—the Gnat is the name—can dive.
 Run a bit under water, just enough to get away from any curious onlookers.”

 “How deep?” asked Hemi.